boneill02/sreader/README.md

-# sreader: A Simple TUI Atom and RSS Feed Reader
+# sreader: A TUI Atom and RSS Feed Reader

 ## Usage